ummel/fusionACS/README.md

 might have answered questions unique to the donor survey questionnaires.

 The sample also includes a range of geographic variables -- from census region down to individual block groups -- for each ACS household.
-These are obtained by random sampling of the underlying UrbanPop data in such a way that all block groups nationwide are represented.
+Geographic variables smaller than Public Use Microdata Areas (PUMA's) are obtained by random sampling of the underlying UrbanPop data in such a way that all block groups nationwide are represented.

-While the sample data cannot be used to derive "final" estimates or the associated margin of error, it *can* be used to do just about everything else a user might normally do during the analysis development and prototyping stages.
+While the sample data cannot be used to derive "final" production-quality estimates, it *can* be used to do just about everything else a user might normally do during the analysis development and prototyping stages.
 And for analyses that are not hyper-specific (i.e. involve a comparatively large number of observations) the estimates derived from the pseudo-sample will often be quite close to the true values computed on the full database.